roksui/roksui.github.io/_posts/2021-09-08-models-of-computation.md

 If we take $L$ to be $L(R)$, then this is called the membership problem for the RE $R$ (checks if $s \text{ matches } R$).

 ## Reference
-SydUniv COMP Lectures, 2021 September
+USYD COMP Lectures, 2021 September